 - The UE shall not transmit PUCCH format 2 without HARQ-ACK whenever type 1 triggered SRS and PUCCH format 2 without HARQ-ACK transmissions happen to coincide in the same subframe.

-If a UE is not configured with multiple TAGs and the UE is not configured with the parameter srs-UpPtsAdd for trigger type 1, or if a UE is not configured with multiple TAGs and the UE is not configured with more than one serving cell of different CPs, or if a UE is configured with multiple TAGs and SRS and PUCCH happen to coincide in the same subframe/slot/subslot in the same serving cell, except when the SRS is on a TDD serving cell not configured for PUSCH/PUCCH transmission,
+If a UE is not configured with multiple TAGs and the UE is not configured with the parameter srs-UpPtsAdd for trigger type 1 and the UE is not configured with trigger type 2 SRS transmission, or if a UE is not configured with multiple TAGs and the UE is not configured with more than one serving cell of different CPs and the UE is not configured with trigger type 2 SRS transmission, or if a UE is configured with multiple TAGs and trigger type 0/1 SRS and PUCCH happen to coincide in the same subframe/slot/subslot in the same serving cell, except when the SRS is on a TDD serving cell not configured for PUSCH/PUCCH transmission,

-- The UE shall not transmit SRS whenever SRS transmission and PUCCH transmission carrying HARQ-ACK and/or positive SR happen to coincide in the same subframe/slot/subslot if the parameter ackNackSRS-SimultaneousTransmission is FALSE;
+- The UE shall not transmit type 0/1 SRS whenever SRS transmission and PUCCH transmission carrying HARQ-ACK and/or positive SR happen to coincide in the same subframe/slot/subslot if the parameter ackNackSRS-SimultaneousTransmission is FALSE;

-- For FDD-TDD and primary cell frame structure 1, the UE shall not transmit SRS in a symbol whenever SRS transmission and PUCCH transmission carrying HARQ-ACK and/or positive SR using shortened format as defined in Subclauses 5.4.1, 5.4.2A, 5.4.2B, 5.4.2C, and 5.4A of [3] happen to overlap in the same symbol if the parameter ackNackSRS-SimultaneousTransmission is TRUE.
+- For FDD-TDD and primary cell frame structure 1, the UE shall not transmit type 0/1 SRS in a symbol whenever SRS transmission and PUCCH transmission carrying HARQ-ACK and/or positive SR using shortened format as defined in Subclauses 5.4.1, 5.4.2A, 5.4.2B, 5.4.2C, and 5.4A of [3] happen to overlap in the same symbol if the parameter ackNackSRS-SimultaneousTransmission is TRUE.

-- Unless otherwise prohibited, the UE shall transmit SRS whenever SRS transmission and PUCCH transmission carrying HARQ-ACK and/or positive SR using shortened format as defined in Subclauses 5.4.1, 5.4.2A, and 5.4A of [3] happen to coincide in the same subframe/slot/subslot if the parameter ackNackSRS-SimultaneousTransmission is TRUE.
+- Unless otherwise prohibited, the UE shall transmit type 0/1 SRS whenever SRS transmission and PUCCH transmission carrying HARQ-ACK and/or positive SR using shortened format as defined in Subclauses 5.4.1, 5.4.2A, and 5.4A of [3] happen to coincide in the same subframe/slot/subslot if the parameter ackNackSRS-SimultaneousTransmission is TRUE.

-If a UE is not configured with multiple TAGs and the UE is not configured with the parameter srs-UpPtsAdd for trigger type 1, or if a UE is not configured with multiple TAGs and the UE is not configured with more than one serving cell of different CPs, the UE shall not transmit SRS whenever SRS transmission on any serving cells and PUCCH transmission carrying HARQ-ACK and/or positive SR using normal PUCCH format as defined in Subclauses 5.4.1, 5.4.2A, and 5.4A of [3] happen to coincide in the same subframe/slot/subslot.
+If a UE is not configured with multiple TAGs and the UE is not configured with the parameter srs-UpPtsAdd for trigger type 1 and the UE is not configured with trigger type 2 SRS transmission, or if a UE is not configured with multiple TAGs and the UE is not configured with more than one serving cell of different CPs and the UE is not configured with trigger type 2 SRS transmission, the UE shall not transmit SRS whenever SRS transmission on any serving cells and PUCCH transmission carrying HARQ-ACK and/or positive SR using normal PUCCH format as defined in Subclauses 5.4.1, 5.4.2A, and 5.4A of [3] happen to coincide in the same subframe/slot/subslot.

 In UpPTS, whenever SRS transmission instance overlaps with the PRACH region for preamble format 4 or exceeds the range of uplink system bandwidth configured in the serving cell, the UE shall not transmit SRS.